Bishop’s Lodge Permit Raises Complex Issues for Area Residents

 At issue was what water quality standards will be used to regulate Bishop’s Lodge discharge and are these regulations adequate to protect Tesuque’s water supply.

-We asked Protect Tesuque and the ED to describe why they believe the regulations they support are the best way to protect Tesuque’s water supply.
+We asked Protect Tesuque and the Environment Department to describe why they believe the regulations they support are the best way to protect Tesuque’s water supply.

 First we spoke with Rusty Day - a board member of Protect Tesuque.
 According to Day the liquid waste regulations his organization favors are a better way to ensure the safety of Tesuque’s water supply.

+"They go way beyond the earlier regulations in prescribing the safe practices that must be followed in order to treat and dispose of liquid waste to ground," Day said.

-Additionally Day says testing and monitoring requirements are inadequate under regulations the ED favors.
+Additionally Day says testing and monitoring requirements are inadequate under regulations the Environment Department favors.

+"The ground surface water protection regulations had to have a list of 60 different contaminants.
+They are intended to protect our groundwater against contamination and degradation.

+"None of those contaminants are being tested under the permit except for nitrates.
+There is no empirical basis to assume that what is being done will protect our groundwater against degradation," Day said.

-The ED provided a written response which states that ground and surface water protection regulations provide a higher level of protection than liquid waste regulations in this particular situation.
+The Environment Department provided a written response which states that ground and surface water protection regulations provide a higher level of protection than liquid waste regulations in this particular situation.

-These regs allow the ED to design a site-specific discharge permit; the permit must be renewed every 5 years; and the dept can modify the permit conditions if new issues or concerns emerge.
+These regulations allow the Environment Department to design a site-specific discharge permit; the permit must be renewed every five years; and the department can modify the permit conditions if new issues or concerns emerge.

-On July 8 the NM Supreme Court ruled in favor of the ED - re-affirming the agency’s position about which regulations apply to the Bishop’s Lodge case.
+On July 8 the New Mexico Supreme Court ruled in favor of the ED—reaffirming the agency’s position about which regulations apply to the Bishop’s Lodge case.

-Tesuque is not the only SF area community struggling with how to protect its groundwater and drinking water supply.
+Tesuque is not the only Santa Fe area community struggling with how to protect its groundwater and drinking water supply.
 The communities of La Cienega and La Cieneguilla have recently experienced severe contamination of domestic water wells that provide drinking water to residents.

-We asked SF County Commissioner Camilla Bustamante, who represents these communities, what lessons she and her constituents have learned as a result of facing a drinking water contamination crisis that is raising lots of complex technical & scientific questions.
+We asked Santa Fe County Commissioner Camilla Bustamante, who represents these communities, what lessons she and her constituents have learned as a result of facing a drinking water contamination crisis that is raising lots of complex technical and scientific questions.

+"If the community has a question about what is in their groundwater & in their drinking water - that answer needs to be provided in a way that it is easily understood by the community.
+It is incumbent on the regulators to provide that information in a way that allows that community member - the one who would have the hardest time understanding it - to understand it," said Bustamante.

-Bustamante said one of the most important ways for communities to avoid major environmental problems - is for all the key parties to understand their roles & responsibilities in advance of a crisis.
+Bustamante said one of the most important ways for communities to avoid major environmental problems - is for all the key parties to understand their roles and responsibilities in advance of a crisis.

-According to Bustamante regulators, technical experts, the public & advocacy groups each have an important role to play in the public policy debate:
+According to Bustamante regulators, technical experts, the public and advocacy groups each have an important role to play in the public policy debate:

 • Agencies responsible for managing environmental issues need to ensure appropriate regulations and personnel are in place and are prepared to enforce regulations.